 |Cestvs: The Roman Fighter Promotional Videos ▼|

 Mairimashita!
 Iruma-kun would be on my short list of series I most regret dropping (I did pick it back up for the last few episodes).
 So I’m even more heartily glad to have a second bite of the apple than I would have been anyway.
 Simply put, it’s hard to find series that so convincingly project positivity as this one (Miira no Kaikata comes to mind).
 The hero is a sweetheart, and actually has good things happen to him because of it.
 For a series set in Hell the vibes are amazingly upbeat, full of hilariously weird but lovable characters.
 I don’t know where the second season will take the story but I can’t imagine any huge shifts in tone (or quality).
-This time I’ll be sticking around.

 If you’re not familiar, Mairimashita!
 Iruma-kun is the story of a naive but clever 14 year-old whose parents sell his soul to a demon – and it turns out to be the best thing that ever happened to him.
 Iruma-kun is a great protagonist, a world-class cinnamon roll, but the supporting cast is just as good.
-I’d highly recommending marathoning the first season if you intend to watch the second (or just need to decide) – it’s relentlessly smile-inducing and the sort of series most folks will end up blowing through really quickly because they’re having so much fun.
+I’d highly recommend marathoning the first season if you intend to watch the second (or just need to decide) – it’s relentlessly smile-inducing and the sort of series most folks will end up blowing through really quickly because they’re having so much fun.

 |Mairimashita!
 Iruma-kun 2nd Season Promotional Videos ▼|

 AniDB, ANN Encyclopedia, MyAnimeList

 |03/29||Aka-chan Honbuchou | 赤ちゃん本部長